SvSchmidt/jQuery.animateTransform/README.md

   }},2000);
 ```

-Visit http://projekte.lifesetter.de/jquery.animateTransform/ for a detailed documentation and an interactive testing-tool.
+Visit [my demo page](http://projekte.lifesetter.de/jquery.animateTransform/) for a detailed documentation and an interactive testing-tool.